BorHan-U/Real-Estate-Price-Analysis-In-Germany-A-Software-Engineering-CourseWork-Project/README.md

 this just give the test results and if any of them failed or passed.

-For combination of coverage with testing we are using:
+For combination of coverage with testing we are usingfrom the project directory:

 ```sh
 coverage run -m pytest
 ```

-from the project directory.

 This gives us a .coverage file.
 It can be used to display the results with either: